gicsaw/ConDo/README.md

 # Pre-requisite:

 PSIBLAST: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/legacy.NOTSUPPORTED/2.2.26/
+! (is not blast+)
-! (do not use blast+) with sqeucne database such as UniRef or NR
+!  with sqeucne database such as UniRef or NR

 HHblitz: https://github.com/soedinglab/hh-suite.git